tj-0-tj/tf-rnd-azure-modules/eks_upgrade.md

 # Update max surge for an existing node pool
 az aks nodepool update -n mynodepool -g MyResourceGroup --cluster-name MyManagedCluster --max-surge 5
 ```

+## Further details

+To stay within a supported Kubernetes version, you usually have to upgrade your cluster at least once per year and prepare for all possible disruptions.
+These disruptions include ones caused by API breaking changes, deprecations, and dependencies such as Helm and CSI.
+It can be difficult to anticipate these disruptions and migrate critical workloads without experiencing any downtime.

+AKS now automatically stops upgrade operations consisting of a minor version change if deprecated APIs are detected.
+This feature alerts you with an error message if it detects usage of APIs that are deprecated in the targeted version.

+All of the following criteria must be met in order for the stop to occur:

+- The upgrade operation is a Kubernetes minor version change for the cluster control plane.
+- The Kubernetes version you're upgrading to is 1.26 or later
+- If performed via REST, the upgrade operation uses a preview API version of 2023-01-02-preview or later.
+- If performed via Azure CLI, the aks-preview CLI extension 0.5.134 or later must be installed.
+- The last seen usage of deprecated APIs for the targeted version you're upgrading to must occur within 12 hours before the upgrade operation.
+AKS records usage hourly, so any usage of deprecated APIs within one hour isn't guaranteed to appear in the detection.